+if driver name

-if driver n ... end if
+... end if

-The command if driver will cause any commands to apply only when the rule set is evaluated under the driver n.
-The driver is specified with the command line option "-p", and defaults to "laser". end if indicates that conditional processing of the rule set is done, and keywords apply to all copies again.
+The command if driver will cause any commands to apply only when the rule set is evaluated under the driver name.
+The driver is specified with the command line option "-p", and defaults to "laser".
+Common drivers are laser, pdf, ps, and zebra.
+If Ghostscript drivers are configured, then other driver names are available based on the [drivers] configuration in the server's uf71d.ini file.

+The command 'if driver zebra' applies to any Zebra driver specification (Zebra drivers include suffixbased information).

+end if indicates that conditional processing of the rule set is done, and keywords apply to all copies again.
 The end if keyword may also be entered as endif or fi.